 Okay, so back to Dungeons and Dragons…and back to our story, when my husband got introduced to D&D, he went to play with a group at our local comic book shop.
 Our daughter went twice with them with always coming in saying how much they both loved it.
 Naturally, I went one or two times with the character I made and I have to admit that it was pretty darn fun!
 Getting into a scene or a battle with a group that you do not know is exciting, but it also let’s you become social in a way.
 Of course you have to speak and you have to tell everyone your plan, but being a close knit group really let’s you bloom into a social butterfly that you are not used to.
 The group we were in were so nice and supportive, they were also knowledgeable if we had any questions.
 However, to my surprise, when I have told people about us playing Dungeons and Dragons, I always got a response of, “Wow!
 You’re both parents and you play D&D?” or “Wow!
 That’s cool, but you two know that you are nerds and bringing your child into that.”
 My response to everything is that…why is us being nerds and playing D&D a bad thing?
 It doesn’t have to be, Dungeons and Dragons has been around for forever.
 It lets us use our imagination and use our thinking, problem solving, and social skills.
 I think that is a good thing for both adults and children.
 I also think that if parents want to include their children in their campaigns, then do it.
 It would be awesome to see how they grow and how they react when there are triumphs and sadness.
 It’s an adventure, but it will be a great one!

-There you have it folks, a little story of my experience with D&D. I hope you enjoyed my story and I hope that you won’t feel alone if you are a parent who wants to play or you want to include your child.
+There you have it folks, a little experience story of D&D. I hope you enjoyed my story and I hope that you won’t feel alone if you are a parent who wants to play or you want to include your child.
 This game is so full of wonder and can adapt to any generation, old and young.
 If you have any fun experiences with playing, comment below.
 I would love to chat about it with you.
-I will be going now to play my half elf druid character.
-As always, I hope you all have a great weekend and I will see you in the next post!
+I will be going now, but I will see you in the next post!
+Happy Friday!